 - Break the Haughty: Despite being a prodigal genius, Peter was kicked out of Battle School for being too aggressive.
-Then again, it is somewhat implied that this was an invoked trope - that Peter didn't so much "fail" out, but his teachers realized that if they kept heaping praise on him he'd turn into an arrogant tyrant, so they kicked him out in order to give him a lesson in humility.
+Then again, it is somewhat implied that this was an invoked trope - the real reason he was kicked out was because he lacked the charisma to lead people.
+He would never gain that in an environment like Battle School, so they kept him out so he could use his talents elsewhere.

 - Cain and Abel: The Cain to Ender's Abel.
 Also Peter united the Earth and the Human Race while Ender obliterated a race of sentient beings.
 Well, most of the race.

 - Colonel Kilgore: Was rejected from the battle school for being too blood-thirsty.